top of page

 • What happens to my swimmer if I can't attend or continue during the swim?

 Ahead of event weekend: Ultimately it is the responsibility of the swimmer to provide a certified kayaker for their crossing.
 We do recognize that things happen, and last minute injuries do occur.
 If you are unable to participate after having committed, we do ask that you notify us as soon as possible by emailing waterops@givetolive.ca .
 We will do our best to re-assign another kayaker to your swimmer in the event that you must cancel at the last minute.
-During event weekend: Safety is our #1 concern and that means getting everyone safely to PEI, whether you kayak there or arrive on a boat.
+During event weekend: Safety is our #1 concern and that means getting everyone safely to our finish line, whether you kayak there or arrive on a boat.
 There is a detailed removal plan for participants who need it and there are boats on the water available to come and get you.
 If you feel you cannot continue: Notify your swimmer and ensure that they remain with you at all times.
 Swimmers may not leave their kayakers at any time unless they are re-assigned a new kayaker or are on a support vessel.
 Notify our support vessels immediately through your radio and they will send a rescue boat to come pick you up.
 Remain calm and floating in the water with your swimmer until the boat arrives.
 The boat will transport you to a larger boat or to shore.
 If you are struggling but not ready to stop being a support kayak, please, be sure to: Communicate with the support vessels using your radio and we will have one of our “core” kayakers come to chat with you.
 You may need to rest for a few minutes or to hydrate and consume more nutrition.
 These “core” kayakers can help talk you through a bad mental stretch and give you a rest if need be.

 bottom of page